jundalisay/spblist/content/en/research/mohammad/quran/sura-028b.md

 55. And when they hear vain talk, they avoid it, and say, “We have our deeds, and you have your deeds; peace be upon you; we do not desire the ignorant.”

-56. You cannot guide whom you love, but Allah guides whom He wills, and He knows best those who are guided.
+56. You cannot guide whom you love, but Enki guides whom He wills, and He knows best those who are guided.

 57. And they say, “If we follow the guidance with you, we will be snatched from our land.”